 6) Try out your skills with clients

 You can start small by sharing your opinion about a specific detail your clients are considering for their event.
 Maybe you think the chairs they are renting aren’t quite the right style or that a slightly different shade of linen would look better.
 Share your thoughts.
-Being confident enough in your own style and ideas is the best workout for your creativity muscle and is often the first step to growing your design skills.
+Being confident in your own style and ideas is the best workout for your creativity muscle and is often the first step to growing your design skills.

 When working out your creativity muscle, you may not notice day-to-day or week-to-week improvements (much like working out your body at the gym), however in time (over a few months and over a few years), you will notice a significant increase in the strength of this muscle and your ability to design events.
 Even if your event design skills go from a “1” to a “5” on the scale of experience and talent, there are potential clients who are at “0” and will gladly pay for your level 5 skills.